Commonwealth Club of Adelaide

-The Commonwealth Club of Adelaide was a men's social club in Adelaide, South Australia, whose members were mostly high-ranking officials, successful businessmen and professionals.
+The Commonwealth Club of Adelaide was a South Australian men's social club, whose members were mostly high-ranking officials, successful businessmen and professionals.

 The club never had rooms of its own, but met once a month for a catered lunch in one or other of Adelaide's large cafes (Bricknell's, Balfour's or Bishop's) or, for high-profile guest speakers, the Adelaide Town Hall.

 Meetings consisted mostly of talks by members or guest speakers, followed by discussions and socializing.
 As with most service clubs, talks and discussions were expected to be non-sectarian in religion and non-partisan in politics.

 The club was formed as a result of a meeting called for March 1910 at the Adelaide Town Hall by S. H. Skipper, a popular Adelaide barrister, and son of journalist Spencer Skipper.